wangfowen/owenwangdotcom/_posts/2017-06-23-opportunity-inequality.md

 This is a topic that's been floating through my mind lately, and I wanted to form some structure around my world view of it as I begin to think about my next job (I'll be job hunting in a month or so).
-I had life quite good at Nest, and I still love what they're doing, but for my next career move I want to work towards righting what I perceive as a wrong in the world.
+I had life quite good at Nest, and I still love what they're doing, but for my next career move I'm willing to trade some of the luxuries the job provided to help right what I perceive as a wrong in our society.

 I'm also writing this to request from you recommendations for relevant readings or tech job openings.
-I know I'm not the only one that's been thinking about it, I'd like to hear the thoughts of others that are.
+I'm in no way an expert on any of this, my thoughts are just from the limited I've read and conversations with others, and what's formed in my own head.
+I'd love to hear the thoughts of others that are better informed.

 ##Income Inequality